ray-project/ray/doc/source/rllib/rllib-offline.rst

         # Whether the data should be materialized after
         # running it through the Learner connector pipeline (i.e. after running
         # the `OfflinePreLearner`).
 This improves performance, but should only be
-        # used in case the (learner) connector pipeline does not require an
+        # used in case the (learner) connector pipeline doesn't require an
         # RLModule and the (learner) connector pipeline is stateless.
 For example,
         # MARWIL's Learner connector pipeline requires the RLModule for value
         # function predictions and training batches would become stale after some
         # iterations causing learning degradation or divergence.
 Also ensure that
         # your cluster has enough memory available to avoid an OOM.
 If set to
         # `True`, make sure that `materialize_data` is set to `False` to
         # avoid materialization of two datasets.
-If your data does not fit into
+If your data doesn't fit into
         # memory and your Learner connector pipeline requires an RLModule or is
         # stateful, set both `materialize_data` and `materialize_mapped_data` to
         # `False`.